inbartam/MistyIslandDnD/DM Notes/Players -DM/Lori - N.md

 חיים אישיים
 Lori is the son of the Head Phenix Guard,[[../NPCS/Don - Former head of the Phoenixs| Don DeShield]].
-The DeShield and the Highrulers were friends, Don helped *Andurii* choose his wife, the queen Rose, and in turn the king himself was the one who married Don and Lori's mother, Luci.
+The DeShield and the Highrulers were friends, Don helped [[../../Lore/Cassidian Dynasty#Andurii the second|Andurii]] choose his wife, the queen Rose, and in turn the king himself was the one who married Don and Lori's mother, Luci.
 Luci was a simple villager, but a beautiful one.
 In one of the king's errands, Don replenished in the village of <VILLAGE>, south west of the capital [[../../Lore/Places/Marstell - Capital of Etheria|Marstell]].

 Luci was intelligent, smart and despite her common background, she was the perfect companion to Don. she bear 3 children.
 Yon, the elder son was too in the honor guard but was killed in action while serving in the fight of <FIGHT>.
 Lori all his life inspired by his brother, follow suit and served as well in legacy the Phenix guard.

 Lori is whole life trained with various weapons with his dad - spears, swords and shields.
-Lori's best friend was the prince Anduran, the next in line after the king <KING>.
+Lori's best friend was the prince [[../../Lore/Cassidian Dynasty#Anduran the first|Anduran]], the next in line after the king <KING>.
 Anduran was Lori's sparing match, his lifelong friend and a true companion.

 Don died of an mysterious heart attack in his sleep.